 No body part or chassis-mounted component may be located within 2.0 in. of brake hose routing in all wheel and axle positions.
 All exhaust system components must also have a minimum of 2.0 in. clearance to brake hoses in closest positions.
-(Be sure to account for brake hose travel with suspension).
+(Be sure to account for brake hose travel with suspension.)
 Note: Heat shielding is likely required with clearances even greater than 2.0 in.
 Keep the brake fluid temperature below the boiling point of water under all operating conditions.

 Body builder is to verify that the brake warning switches are operative.
-(The brake warning switch on models equipped with vacuum-hydraulic brakes is located adjacent to the master cylinder vacuum unit.)
+(The brake warning switch on models equipped with vacuumhydraulic brakes is located adjacent to the master cylinder vacuum unit.)
 This includes the brake system differential pressure.
-(The parking brake actuator switch is mounted on the park brake apply mechanism which is mounted on the L.H. body side inner under the instrument panel).
+(The parking brake actuator switch is mounted on the park brake apply mechanism which is mounted on the L.H. body side inner under the instrument panel.)

 The park brake system is equipped with an automatic adjuster.
-Do not separate the park brake cables unless the apply mechanism is blocked out (See Service Manual).
+Do not separate the park brake cables unless the apply mechanism is blocked out.
 The adjuster will wind in the cable until it can no longer be reconnected if not blocked (pinned).
+See the Pin UP procedure outlined in Section 5, Enabling the Park Brake Automatic Adjuster, in the G Van Service Manual.